OS Printer Monitoring

 Monitoring printers provides real-time visibility into printer status, errors, and alerts.
 It allows you to manage printing workloads and identify issues like paper jams and connectivity problems.
 Proactive monitoring helps minimize printer downtime and reduce IT support's burden.

-1. From IT-Conductor Service Grid, click ▶ to expand “Linux Systems”.
+From the IT-Conductor Service Grid, click ▶ to expand “Linux Systems”.

 IT-Conductor generates alerts based on the values of collected stats.